Free school meals (FSM) are complicated. They’re an essential resource for many but can cause issues for schools, parents and for pupils themselves.

-Some children are automatically eligible for Universal Infant Free School Meals (UIFSM).
+Then there’s the Universal Infant Free School Meals (UIFSM) scheme.
 This is a different scheme to FSM and was set up in 2014 by Deputy Prime Minister Nick Clegg, who launched the plan at the Liberal Democrats conference in 2013.
+All children in reception, years 1 and 2 in state-funded schools in England are given £2.41 for a school meal regardless of their FSM eligibility.
+In Scotland, it’s all primary one to three pupils and in Wales, there are plans to provide all primary school aged children free school meals by 2024.

 But while in theory eligibility might appear quite straightforward, the reality can be far more challenging.